Cod-e-Codes/test-repo/PROTOCOL.md

 }
 ```

-Maximum file size is 1MB.
+Maximum file size is configurable (default 1MB).
 Files exceeding this size are rejected.
+Configure via environment variables on the server:

+- `MARCHAT_MAX_FILE_BYTES`: exact byte limit (takes precedence)
+- `MARCHAT_MAX_FILE_MB`: size in megabytes

+If neither is set, the default is 1MB.

 ### Server Events